Akuli/import-that/fun/fstrings.md

 ## Importing stuff

-Our `that.py` file will define a `do_the_f` function that fetches variables like `get_vars()` and formats a string with them.
-A simple way to call it would be to add `import that` at the top of the file when decoding, and then replace all occurances of `f'something'` with `that.do_the_f('something')`.
+Our `fstrings.py` file will define a `do_the_f` function that fetches variables like `get_vars()` and formats a string with them.
+A simple way to call it would be to add `import fstrings` at the top of the file when decoding, and then replace all occurances of `f'something'` with `that.do_the_f('something')`.
 But everything screws up if someone does `that = 'lol'`.

-We could `import that as __that` or something, but there's a better solution.
+We could `import fstrings as __that` or something, but there's a better solution.
 [The built-in `__import__` function][__import__] imports and returns a module:

 ```python